vlorman/DA-causal-inference/main.md

 property, drugs, firearms, other, and uncategorized).
 Our outcomes of interest are, for each offense type, the number of cases in which a charge of that type was brought as the most serious charge in that case.
-We measure outcomes as a difference in means between treatment and control group as well as a percent change relative to the control group mean.
+We measure outcomes as a difference in daily means between treatment and control group as well as a percent change relative to the control group daily mean.

 ## Covariates